 Tips for Driving in South Africa

-Renting your car is only the first step to a successful self-drive vacation.
-Driving in South Africa can be a novel experience for those used to the roads of North America or Europe.
+Once you've successfully rented a car, driving in South Africa can be a novel experience for those used to the roads of North America or Europe.
 Firstly, you'll need to get used to driving on the left side of the road (and to operating a right-hand drive vehicle).
 Road signs are often written in Afrikaans as well as English, and distances are measured in kilometers.
-Speed limits change frequently, so make sure to keep an eye out for signs; although generally, the average speed limit is 60 km/h in cities, and 120 km/h on the open road.
+Speed limits change frequently, so make sure to keep an eye out for signs; although generally, the average speed limit is 60 km/h in cities, 100 km/h on secondary roads and 120 km/h on highways.

 Staying Safe on the Roads

 South Africa has an unfortunate reputation as a potentially dangerous destination, but the reality is that staying safe is usually easy with a little common sense.
-When it comes to driving, there are a few simple rules: keep your windows and doors locked when driving through urban areas, and especially when stopped at a traffic light (known as a robot in South Africa).
-Never leave valuables in sight when parked, and try to park your car in an area protected by car guards (attendants in reflective tabards who will look after your vehicle in exchange for a tip of a few rand).
+When it comes to driving, there are a few simple rules: keep your windows and doors locked when driving through urban areas, and especially when stopped at a traffic light/robot.
+Never leave valuables in sight when parked, and try to park your car in a well-lit area that's protected by car guards (attendants in reflective tabards who will look after your vehicle in exchange for a tip of a few rand).